elgeneee/Hackers-V/README.md

 # hackers-v
 -Run the app.py

--Ignore pyhon files that start with test
+-Ignore python files that start with test